SysKitTeam/docs-trace/how-to/compare-settings.md

 # Compare Settings

-SysKit Trace allows us to compare snapshots by using the Compare Wizard.
+SysKit Trace allows to compare snapshots by using the Compare Wizard.
 The Compare Wizard provides the possibility to track Office 365 tenant changes and compare specific settings either on the same tenant or between different tenants.
 With a couple of easy steps you can view the desired differences and export the result.
 Before you can use the Compare Wizard you are required to have at least two snapshots [created](../create-office-365-snapshots/manual-snapshot.md).